shivanidoshi26/Interactive-Lab-Hub/Lab 3/README.md

 - We used the red and green LED buttons to visually indicate to the user whether they got the answer right or wrong
 - We used the mic to capture the user input, so that we could verify if the user's answer was right or not - this was fully automated (not wizarded) and there was no real need for an external controller

+This is what the sequence of actions would be:
+- A user walks by the device which triggers the proximity sensor
+- The device greets the user and tells them how to play the game via the speaker - the goal is to solve 4 riddles to win
+- The user uses the joystick to navigate to one of the 4 riddles, which is communicated via the speaker to the user
+- The user has 10 seconds to come up with an answer and speak it directly into the mic
+- If it's correct, the graphic on the screen changes from a closed door to an open one and the green LED turns on for a short while; if the user comes back to a door for a riddle that has already been solved, the system displays the corresponding open door graphic and tells them the riddle has already been solved
+- If it's incorrect, the user is instructed on how to replay the question to try again and the red LED turns on for a short while
+- Once the user answers each of the 4 riddles correctly, they are greeted with a "Congratulations!" graphic on the screen and a short congratulatory message from the system

 *Include videos or screencaptures of both the system and the controller.*

 Video demo: https://drive.google.com/file/d/1if4Wd0Cvh_kE6f_orL4BXskNBZukgOEU/view?usp=sharing

 Since we didn't actually have a controller because we automated the entire interaction, here is an example picture of the console logs that we used to help debug our system and ensure it was working correctly:
 ![Image](images/log.png)

+As you can see, between the log outputs there are print-outs that say "final text...".
+Everything beyond "final text" is what the system processed as the user's verbal input.
+In this way, we could check and make sure that they said the right answer to the riddle.

 ## Test the system
 Try to get at least two people to interact with your system.
 (Ideally, you would inform them that there is a wizard _after_ the interaction, but we recognize that can be hard.)